Retirement Plan Types

 Defined Contribution Plans

-Defined Contribution Plan Contribution Limits (as of 2023)2
+Defined Contribution Plan Contribution Limits (as of 2024)2

-These limits are constantly changing because of new retirement legislation passed by congress or annual adjustments made by the Internal Revenue Service (IRS).
+These limits are constantly changing because of new retirement legislation passed by Congress or annual adjustments made by the Internal Revenue Service (IRS).
 If you have questions about your contribution limits, we recommend contacting your plan administrator or consulting the IRS website for the latest figures.

-Defined Contribution Plan Withdrawals and Distribution Restrictions3
+Defined Contribution Plan Withdrawal and Distribution Restrictions3

-• If you are terminated by your employer after age 55 and haven’t turned 59½, you can take penalty free withdrawals from your current plan.
+- If you are terminated by your employer after age 55 and haven’t turned 59½, you can take penalty-free withdrawals from your current plan.

 Required Minimum Distributions (RMDs)4